 Iron-Deficiency Anemia (Child)

-Iron-deficiency anemia usually develops slowly.
+Iron-deficiency anemia often develops slowly.
 At first, children with anemia don’t have symptoms.
-Gradually, they become tired and fussy.
+Overt time, they become tired and fussy.
 They can be dizzy.
 Their skin and lips can be pale.
 Their nails can be brittle.
 They can develop a sore mouth and tongue.
-They can also develop pica.
-This is the desire to eat dirt or other nonfood items.
 Severe iron-deficiency anemia can cause shortness of breath, chest pains, and infections.
 Untreated anemia can slow the child’s growth rate.

 Iron-deficiency anemia is treated with iron supplements and a diet rich in iron.
 With enough iron, this type of anemia is quickly reversed.
 In severe cases, your child may need a blood transfusion.

 Follow these guidelines when caring for your child at home:

 The healthcare provider may prescribe an iron supplement for several months.
 Follow the provider’s instructions for giving this medicine to your child.
 Too much iron can be harmful.
 Keep all iron supplements stored safely away from children.

 Let your child rest as needed.

 Make sure your child eats a balanced diet with plenty of iron-rich foods.
 These include meats, fish, poultry, eggs, peas, beans, peanut butter, whole-grain bread, and raisins.
 In addition, acidic foods rich in vitamin C help to absorb iron.
 This includes citrus fruits.

 Talk with your child’s provider if your child refuses to eat a balanced diet.
 Ask to see a nutritionist for information and guidance.